Ravi Kumar Dahiya

 Ravi Kumar Dahiya (born 12 December 1997), also known as Ravi Kumar or Ravi Dahiya, is an Indian freestyle wrestler who won a silver medal at the 2020 Tokyo Olympics in the 57 kg category.
 Dahiya is also a bronze medallist from 2019 World Wrestling Championships and a three-time Asian champion.
-In the 2022 Birmingham Commonwealth Games, he won the gold medal in the men's 57kg freestyle wrestling category at Birmingham, England.
+At the 2022 Commonwealth Games in Birmingham, he won the gold medal in the men's 57kg freestyle wrestling category.

 Early life

-Ravi was born on 12 December 1997 in a Jat family and hails from the village Nahri in Sonipat district, Haryana.
-Since age 10, Dahiya was trained by Satpal Singh at the Chhatrasal Stadium in North Delhi.
-His father Rakesh Dahiya, a small farmer, would travel around 39 km every day from their village to the Chhatrasal stadium to deliver fresh milk and fruits, which were part of his wrestling diet, for more than a decade.
-Ravi is a devotee of Lord Shiva.
+Dahiya was born on 12 December 1997 in Nahri village, Sonipat district, Haryana.
+Since age 10, Dahiya was trained by Satpal Singh at the Chhatrasal Stadium in Delhi.
+His father Rakesh Dahiya, a small farmer, would travel around 39 km every day from their village to Chhatrasal Stadium to deliver fresh milk and fruits, which were part of his wrestling diet, for more than a decade.